gura-lang/gura/doc/language-manual/String-and-Binary.md

     chr(65)         // returns 'A'

-Function 'ord()` takes a string and returns UTF-8 character code of its first character.
+Function `ord()` takes a string and returns UTF-8 character code of its first character.

     ord('A')        // returns 65